ioos/ioos_qc/CONTRIBUTING.md

 ## Reporting a bug

-The easiest way to get involved is to report issues you encounter when using QARTOD or by requesting something you think is missing.
+The easiest way to get involved is to report issues you encounter when using ioos_qc or by requesting something you think is missing.

 * Head over to the project [issues](https://github.com/ioos/ioos_qc/issues) page.
 * Search to see if your issue already exists or has even been solved previously.